-Thirteen years ago, Daniel, a fellow organizer and a local pastor were discussing their struggles of running the organization through the winter months.
+Fourteen years ago, Daniel, a fellow organizer and a local pastor were discussing their struggles of running the organization through the winter months.
 Raising money and engaging the community becomes difficult each winter as donations drop after Christmas.
 The pastor also noticed a decline in church attendance during these months, but would spot snowmobiles riding through his parking lot on Sunday mornings.

 They thought: Why doesn’t Teen Challenge reach out to the snowmobiling community?
 It made sense for Daniel.

 “I grew up as a sled head, and I am a graduate of the Teen Challenge program,” he said.
 Other members of Adult and Teen Challenge had connections within the snowmobile clubs as well.

 The season of 2007/2008 was the first Sled for Eternity, which started at Eastview Church in Winnipeg, Manitoba.

 “We went up to Beausejour for the ride.
 It turned out that the dealership owner in Beausejour had just lost their father to alcoholism, which put the last piece of the puzzle together for us,” said Emond.
 “The community has embraced it.
 It is a vital fundraiser for us.”